Beyer127/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+a javascript library

 2. What is create-react-app?
+a tool that we use in our command line to set up our app

 3. What is Component Based Architecture?

 4. What is JSX?
+reacts way of using html like syntax

 5. What is the virtual DOM?

+It is a light weight copy of the actual dom which allows react to perform faster.

 6. What is unidirectional (one-way) data flow?

+data that is only passed down from the parent component.

 ### Understand